Point processes with event time uncertainty

 Note that in the GLM model \cite{juditsky2020convex}, one can allow \texttt{GLM-L} and \texttt{GLM-S} to have non-stationary coefficients.
 In GLM, the standard approach to infer parameters is to construct the likelihood function and recover the parameters as MLE \cite{mccullagh2019generalized}.
 In the work proposing \texttt{GLM-S} and \texttt{GLM-I}, GLMs are used as part of the model for the Bernoulli processes and they train models using VI approach, which is originally introduced in \cite{juditsky2019signal} to adapt to problems with weaker assumptions than the convexity of the likelihood function.
-For GLM-based baselines, their VI-based training formally minimizes the $L^2$ loss $L_{\rm GLM}(\theta) = \frac{1}{M} \sum_{m=1}^M \ell_{\rm GLM}^{(m)}(\theta)$, where